-Step Number of hours/months Percentage of journey-level rate
+Step Hour Range or Percentage of journey-level

+Step competency step wage rate

-1 0000 - 0667 hours 75%
+1 0000 - 0667 Hours 75%

-2 0668 - 1333 hours 80%
+2 0668 - 1334 Hours 80%

-3 1334 - 2000 hours 90%
+3 1335 - 2000 Hours 90%

 VIII.
 WORK PROCESSES:

 The apprentice shall receive on the job instruction and work experience as is necessary to become a qualified journey-level worker versed in the theory and practice of the occupation covered by these standards.
 The following is a condensed schedule of work experience, which every apprentice shall follow as closely as conditions will permit.
 The following work process descriptions pertain to the occupation being defined.